 Replace saliva with other liquid

-Drugs that increase saliva production include cevimeline and pilocarpine.
+Medications that increase saliva production include cevimeline and pilocarpine.
 The main side effect of cevimeline is nausea.
 The main side effects of pilocarpine include sweating, flushing, and excreting large volumes of diluted urine (polyuria).

 Sipping sugarless fluids frequently and chewing gum that contains xylitol helps stimulate saliva flow.
 Using an over-the-counter saliva substitute containing carboxymethylcellulose, hydroxyethylcellulose, or glycerin may also help.